Antibiotics are used for treating bacterial infections. However, antibiotics are ineffective against the viruses that cause colds or the flu.

 Resting, drinking lots of water, and choosing effective medicine (such as those that relieve associated pain or fever) are appropriate relief options for your little child when they have a cold or flu.

 Colds and flu can cause inconvenience and distress during winter and other times of the year.
 It is important to choose treatments that can help relieve your child’s symptoms.
-Now that you've read up on what to avoid, check out our five tips on what you should do when your child is ill.
+Now that you've read up on what to avoid, check out our four tips on what you should do when your child is ill.